Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 4. Sales Volume

-Sales volume is a prevalent metric of success—and one that’s often associated with ability.
+Sales volume is a prevalent success metric—and one often associated with ability.
 Real estate agents and brokerages alike use sales volume as a way to demonstrate their influence and performance.

 An agent’s sales volume is simply the total value of all closed transactions divided by the sales price.
 As a number reported annually, this value is often glamorized, but it’s not always a very accurate metric of company or agent performance.

-Consider two agents: The first agent closes 50 deals a year, and another agent closes 25.
+Consider two agents: The first agent closes 50 deals yearly, and the other closes 25.

-When you take other relevant factors into account, either agent can be the top contributor to your company dollar.
+When considering other relevant factors, either agent can be the top contributor to your company dollar.

-The sales price, their commission plan, and your expenses all play a vital role in contextualizing the sales volume number and how it impacts your company.
+The sales price, their commission plan, and your expenses are vital in contextualizing the sales volume number and how it impacts your company.

 ➡️ How sales volume impacts your bottom line